Bridging the Care Continuum QUERI

 Bedford and Boston, MA, and Palo Alto, CA

 View program fact sheet

-Project 2: Maintaining Independence and Sobriety through Systems Integration, Outreach, and Networking (MISSION) integrates mental health and substance treatment, engaging homeless Veterans in healthcare.
-This project will be implemented in LA Homeless-PACT clinics to understand facilitation in implementing a complex intervention.
+The Maintaining Independence and Sobriety through Systems Integration, Outreach, and Networking (MISSION) project will integrate mental health and substance treatment, engaging homeless Veterans in healthcare.
+This study is being implemented in the Greater Los Angeles Homeless-PACT clinics to understand facilitation in implementing a complex intervention.

 The Post-Incarceration Engagement peer support program aims to link and engage Veterans with VA and community healthcare and other supportive services after release from incarceration.
 This is a two-state comparative implementation that will be initiated in one state and then adapted for a second.

 Principal Investigators: Allen Gifford, MD (Corresponding PI, Bedford VA); Keith McInnes (Bedford VA), ScD, MPH, Amanda Midboe, PhD (VA Palo Alto), David Smelson (Bedford VA), PsyD.

 Principal Operational Partners: VA's Clinical Public Health Group, VA National Center on Homelessness among Veterans, Health Care for Re-entry Veterans (HCRV) Program, and the Office of Health Equity